-2 In determining the characteristics of good environmental status and thus in assessing the state of the environment, climate factors and the effects of climate change (e.g. pH) shall be monitored.
-The programme of measures does not include specific measures to reduce climate impact.
-However, the ongoing measures to combat climate impact also benefit the marine environment and the measures improving the marine environment could mitigate climate impact.
+4 In determining the characteristics of good environmental status and thus in assessing the state of the environment, climate factors and the effects of climate change (e.g. pH) shall be monitored.
+However, the programme of measures has not specifically proposed measures to reduce climate impact, as the purpose of the work is to improve the marine environment.
 The measures required to deal with climate-impacting activities are handled in Swedish climate and energy policy.

-3.3 Input of nutrients and organic material
+Input of nutrients and organic material